A new key biodiversity platform for cross sectoral collaboration

 2020

-Groundbreaking announcement at the Climate Investment Summit
+Groundbreaking Announcement at Climate Investment Summit 2020

-At the Climate Investment Summit 2020, Peter Kjærgaard, Head of Nykredit Wealth Management, Chairman of The Danish Investment Association announced an ambitious commitment to support private Danish citizens’ investments in the green transition.
-Finance Denmark, an association for banks, mortgage institutions, asset management, securities trading and and investment funds in Denmark, has declared that by 2030, C02 emissions from investment funds must be 75% below the emissions of the world equity index (MSCI ACWI) in 2020.
+The Danish Investment Association announced an ambitious commitment to support private Danish citizens’ investments in the green transition.
+Finance Denmark, an association for banks, mortgage institutions, asset management, securities trading and investment funds in Denmark, has declared that by 2030, C02 emissions from investment funds must be 75% below the emissions of the world equity index (MSCI ACWI) in 2020.

 Danes have invested $160 million in funds offered by members of Finance Denmark.
 As a result of this target, a considerable portion of funds available to Danish citizens now can be invested in companies that are currently (or in the process of becoming) green.